FineUploader/fine-uploader/readme.md

 #### Further questions ####

 If you have a short question, leave comment on my blog.
 For commercial support, contact andrew (at) valums.com

+#### Contributors ####

+Thanks to everybody who cotributed, either by sending bug reports or donating.
+And also thanks to Andy Newby for his perl code, Ivan Valles, SeanJA, Patrick Pfeiffer, and others.